Facing an interview is something that you cannot avoid for getting any job in the corporate world.

 Credit risk analysts deal with financial records day in and day out.

 For an employer, it is of utmost importance that the candidate is well versed with the financial statements like balance sheet, profit and loss accounts, funds flow statements and cash flow statements.

-Expect a lot of questions based on these financial statements.
+Expect a lot of questions based on these financial statements and research.

 Another important area you need to work on while preparing for the interview is financial ratios.
 Since the decision you make as a credit risk analyst will revolve around lending money, you have to be well abreast with liquidity ratios, profitability ratios etc.